 “I think this guy pissed off the wrong person.
 Did anyone get an ID on him?”

 “Arredondo did.
 Some stockbroker or something.
 He had his business cards on him.
 He works in the Pearson building, just down the block.
 They sent a unit over there to ask about him.
 Hell of an introduction to Homicide, huh?”

 There’s an understatement if ever I heard one.

 “I don’t think it’s going to be my case.
 Arredondo will take the lead on it.
 I’m just along for the ride right now.”

 He’s our most senior detective, so that figures, right?
 He’s not bad, but I think he jumps to conclusions a little too quickly.
 That happens when you get set in your ways.
 Still, they’re going to want the most experienced people on this one and that leaves me out.
 That doesn’t bother me too much.
-I’ve got a feeling this one is going to be a bag of shit from start to finish.
+I’ve got a feeling this one is going to be a bag of horseshit from start to finish.
 I can do without any more of that in my life right now.